ticaki/ioBroker.weather-warnings/README.md

 **Messages:** use the following templates for:
+Column 1:
 1) New warnings or existing warnings
 2) A warning was removed and there are **other** active warnings.
 3) Warnings were removed and there are **no other** active warnings.

+Column 2:
+1) Manually triggered notifications
+2) Use for no warning 1.3

 Templates for 3) cannot contain `${}` Tokens.

 **Special features**

-**email:** Header is put before the Mail, followed by 1,2 or 3 + line break and then Footer. (additional features are being worked on)
+**email:** Header is put before the Mail, followed by 1,2 or 3 + line break and then Footer.
+The email is sent in html format, so you can add any htmp tag you like. (additional features are being worked on, not ready yet)

 **alexa:** Additionally one or multiple devices has/have to be selected.
 The volume only changes for voice messages and should afterwards be reset to default.
 Message size per warning is limited to 250 characters.
+Sounds are possible, activate Expert to display the options.

 ## General Behaviour
 - No duplicate messages should be sent for one and the same thing.
 DWD is very particular about this.